 2. Core functions of the Department

-- Review and revision of existing policies concerning development of agriculture and allied sector
+- Review of existing policies concerning development of agriculture and allied sector;

-- Framing of appropriate operational guidelines for implementation of such policies through credit, promotional and developmental interventions
+- Framing appropriate operational guidelines for implementation of such policies through credit, promotional and developmental interventions;

-- Performing appraisal of environmental and social risk and analyzing the Social Cost Benefit of proposal posing to Adaptation Fund, Green Climate Fund and National Adaptation Fund for Climate Change.
+- Attempt for development of policy, design of intervention for reducing risks in agriculture.
+Appraisal of environmental and social risk and analyzing the Social Cost Benefit of proposal posing to Adaptation Fund, Green Climate Fund and National Adaptation Fund for Climate Change;

-- Digitization pertaining to different programmes’/ products’ data.
+- Foster digitization of data/information pertaining to different programmes’/ products;

 B. Climate Change

-- Under Climate Change agenda, NABARD aims to address the challenges posed by climate change, particularly in the areas of agriculture and rural livelihood sectors in India
+- Under its Climate Change agenda, NABARD aims to address the challenges posed by climate change, particularly in the areas of agriculture and rural livelihood sectors in India.

-- NABARD in the capacity of National Implementing Entity (NIE) for three important funding arrangements viz., Adaptation Fund (AF), National Adaptation Fund for Climate Change (NAFCC) and Green Climate Fund (GCF) aims to channelize national, international and private finances for adaptation and mitigation activities in India
+- NABARD in the capacity of National Implementing Entity (NIE) of Adaptation Fund (AF) and National Adaptation Fund for Climate Change (NAFCC) and Direct Access Entity (DAE) of Green Climate Fund (GCF) aims to channelize national, international and private finances for adaptation and mitigation activities in India.

-- NABARD performs a role in facilitating identification of project ideas/concepts based on State Action Plan for Climate Change (SAPCC) and its implementation with an objective to promote climate resilient development
+- NABARD performs a role in facilitating identification of project ideas/concepts based on State Action Plan for Climate Change (SAPCC) and its implementation with an objective to promote climate resilient and sustainable development.

-- To provide technical inputs in the areas of agriculture and allied sectors
+- Preparing strategy papers/sectoral papers in the areas of agriculture and allied sectors;

 3. Broad Achievements of the Department at a national level: